rrubini/rrubini/README.md

 I'm working as a Systems Analyst + Developer for more than 20 years.

-I have been building innovative solutions on VUI, where I have already deployed many voice solutions on Google Assistant and Alexa for brands like Colgate, Supergasbras, AMBEV and more.
+I have been building innovative solutions on VUI (Voice Assistants), where I have already deployed many voice solutions on Google Assistant and Alexa for brands like Colgate, Supergasbras, AMBEV and more.

 I also have great experience on web development systems with vast knowledge of databases, development stacks, frameworks and cloud computing.